zayl97/sentiment-analysis-app/README.md

 ## Running the Application

-Simply open `index.html` in a browser or run locally using following command:
+Simply open `index.html` from `dist/` directory in a browser or run locally using following command:
 ```sh
 npm run dev
 ```